Frank Worsley: Quest

 Despite this setback, the expedition continued with Wild in command while Hussey returned to England with Shackleton's body.
 On 22 January, Worsley suffered a serious accident.
 Under sail, the Quest had been rolling heavily and ropes securing a lifeboat snapped.
 The lifeboat, full of stores, swung against the wheelhouse and crushed Worsley against the bridge.
 He broke several ribs and had to rest for several days.
 By the end of March, after being briefly trapped in ice in the Weddell Sea, the ship reached Elephant Island.
 The expedition then returned to South Georgia, where Hussey was waiting.
 Shackleton's widow had directed that he be buried on South Georgia and Hussey had returned to the island in late February to fulfil her request.

 Worsley and the rest of the expedition spent several weeks on South Georgia, and he assisted in the building of a memorial cairn to Shackleton in King Edward Cove.
+In his autobiography, Worsley wrote "Shackleton's body lies buried far from the land of his birth: let us ensure that his spirit continues to be our common heritage".
 The expedition then sailed for Tristan da Cunha, where Worsley carried out some mapping work.
 Other stops were made at Cape Town, Ascension Island and Saint Helena before the expedition arrived back in England in September 1922.